robinrendle/robinrendle.com/_essays/in-search-of-the-long-wow.md

 title: In Search of the Long Wow
 date: 2016-04-08 23:10:00 -07:00
 categories:
   - kindle
-tags:
-- featured
+extract:
-extract: Where was our literary and technological revolution?
+  Where was our literary and technological revolution?
 Where was the future book?
 country: UK
 city: Plymouth